builtnorth/built-core-plugin/README.md

 # Built Core Plugin

-See [wp-baseline](https://github.com/builtnorth/wp-baseline) instead.
-Same functionality to this plugin, but it's a drop-in composer package instead.
+> **See: [wp-baseline](https://github.com/builtnorth/wp-baseline) instead**.
+It contains similar functionality to this plugin, but it's a drop-in composer package library that can be easily added to plugins or themes.\*\*

 Contains core functionality for WordPress websites.
 Adds security and hardening features and cleans up some default functionality.